 The CEC sets water and energy efficiency standards for nonfederally regulated appliances.
 These regulations cover most major residential and commercial appliances sold or offered for sale in California.
-Following the adopted energy standards for computers, computer monitors, and state-regulated light-emitting diode (LEDs) lamps in 2017, the CEC adopted efficiency standards for several appliances.79 In 2018, the CEC adopted efficiency standards for portable air conditioners and updated the efficiency standards for portable electric spas, estimated to save 369 gigawatt-hours per year (GWh/year)80 and 242 GWh/year81 after stock turnover statewide, respectively.
-In 2019, water performance standards for spray sprinkler bodies were adopted, saving California billions of gallons of water - roughly 152,286 billion gallons per year and 543 GWh/year of embedded energy after stock turnover.82 Between 2019 and 2020, the CEC adopted energy efficiency standards for commercial and industrial air compressors, general service lamps, and replacement pool pump motors.
-These standards are estimated to save 217 GWh/year,83 4,060 GWh/year,84 and 451 GWh/year,85 respectively, in electricity consumption after stock turnover statewide.
+Following the adopted energy standards for computers, computer monitors, and state-regulated light-emitting diode (LEDs) lamps in 2017, the CEC adopted efficiency standards for several appliances.
+In 2018, the CEC adopted efficiency standards for portable air conditioners and updated the efficiency standards for portable electric spas, estimated to save 369 gigawatt-hours per year (GWh/year) and 242 GWh/year after stock turnover statewide, respectively.
+In 2019, water performance standards for spray sprinkler bodies were adopted, saving California billions of gallons of water - roughly 152,286 billion gallons per year and 543 GWh/year of embedded energy after stock turnover.
+Between 2019 and 2020, the CEC adopted energy efficiency standards for commercial and industrial air compressors, general service lamps, and replacement pool pump motors.
+These standards are estimated to save 217 GWh/year, 4,060 GWh/year, and 451 GWh/year, respectively, in electricity consumption after stock turnover statewide.

-^{77 &}lt;u>2019 California Green Building Standards Code, Title 24, Part 11.
+77 &lt;u>2019 California Green Building Standards Code, Title 24, Part 11.
 California Building Standards Commission. https://codes.iccsafe.org/content/CAGBSC2019/cover.

-78 The model language in Appendices A4 and A5 outlines the energy design rating performance margins above the Energy Code that buildings must achieve to comply and specifies a menu of prerequisite energy efficiency measure options for local jurisdictions to additionally.
+The model language in Appendices A4 and A5 outlines the energy design rating performance margins above the Energy Code that buildings must achieve to comply and specifies a menu of prerequisite energy efficiency measure options for local jurisdictions to additionally.

 The CEC is considering standards, test procedures, labeling requirements, and other efficiency measures for several appliances, including commercial and industrial fans and blowers, federally exempted linear fluorescent lamps, gas hearth products, and irrigation controllers.
 Further, since energy use by plug loads and miscellaneous electrical loads are growing rapidly in the residential and commercial sectors, the CEC is developing a roadmap for reducing device electricity consumption in standby and other low-power modes.
 For each other lamps, gas hearth products, and irrigation controllers.
-Further, since energy use by plug loads and miscellaneous electrical loads are growing rapidly in the residential and commercial sectors, the CEC is developing a roadmap for reducing device electricity consumption in standby and other low-power modes.
+For each other low-power modes are growing rapidly in the residential and commercial sectors, the CEC is developing a roadmap for reducing device electricity consumption in standby and other low-power modes.